IceliosGit/youtube_to_dfpwm/README.md

 You can check your version in a terminal or command prompt: ffmpeg -version

-### ✅ 3.
-Python dependencies

-Before running the script, install the required Python packages (yt-dlp): pip install -r requirements.txt

-You can check your version in a terminal or command prompt: yt-dlp --version

 ## ▶️ How to use
 1. Install the package by running:<br>
   `pip install git+https://github.com/IceliosGit/youtube_to_dfpwm.git`